GreyNewfie/GreyNewfie/README.md

 ### 🤔 About me

-I'm currently an account manager with the goal of becoming a software developer.
-I started working in the tech sector 2 years ago, and it inspired me to pursue a more technical role and career change.
-I began exploring and learning more about web development and coding.
+I'm an account manager with the goal of becoming a software developer.
+I started working in the tech sector 2 years ago, and it inspired me to pursue a more technical role and a career change.
+I began exploring and learning more about web development and coding in my spare time.
+I enjoyed creating and learning new things so much I decided to take it more seriously pursue my lifelong passion for technology.
 I'm currently enrolled in the [Get Coding](https://www.getcoding.ca/) program and have pusblised my first project Hero's Log, a character and quest tracking app for players of the board game HeroQuest.

 ### 💻 Projects